Summary

 In contrast, there is no statutory definition of an ‘umbrella company’.
 An umbrella company is generally considered to be an entity acting as an intermediary that employs individuals on behalf of employment businesses (i.e. recruitment agencies) and end clients.
 They are generally not caught by the above rules as they are not finding work for those they employ or engage.

-Following the consultation response, the Government introduced an amendment to the Employment Rights Bill (‘ERB’) to expand the definition of ‘employment businesses’ in the EEA so that it includes umbrella companies.
+Following the consultation response, the Government introduced an amendment to the Employment Rights Bill (‘ERB’) to expand the definition of ‘employment businesses’ in the EAA so that it includes umbrella companies.

 This has been done to allow for umbrella companies to be regulated.
 The Government has said that umbrella companies will be regulated “in a similar way to the existing Conduct Regulations”.
 According to this Fact Sheet, the Government has said it will consult on whether amendments to those regulatory obligations should be made to ensure they are “appropriate for application to umbrella companies and address the main harms identified in this sector (for example, lack of pay transparency and difficulty in enforcing employment rights and obligations).”
-No indication was given as to when this consultation might happen or how obligations may be varied and is clearly still subject to ongoing policy development.
+Since then, the Government has indicated that it will consult on the regulation of umbrella companies in Autumn 2025.
+And that the measure will take effect in 2027.
 Whether the Government ultimately decides to apply the Conduct Regulations in the same way, including in respect of the prohibition on charging working-finding fees, or whether certain aspects are amended or disapplied therefore await to be seen.
 However, if such rules are applied to umbrella companies in the same way, this could have a profound effect on the overall business model.

 Currently, employment businesses are regulated by the Employment Agency Standards Inspectorate (‘EAS’), but this will fall into the remit of Fair Work Agency once established.
 For more information on the Fair Work Agency including its enforcement powers, read our article here.